3 Potential Negatives of the Enhanced Nurse Licensure Compact (eNLC)

 That begs the question if I have a multi-state license how much research should I do before working in a state I’ve never worked in before?

 2. eNLC raises questions about what defines practice location?

-The American Nurses Association (ANA) and others believe it is the state where the nurse has their primary license while the National Council of State Boards of Nursing (NCSBN) believes it is the state where the patient is.
+The American Nurses Association (ANA) and others believe it is the state where the nurse has their primary license while the National Council of State Boards of Nursing (NCSBN) believes it’s the state where the patient is.

-3. eNLC vs NLC
+3. eNLC vs. NLC

-This means that when the Enhanced Nurse Licensure Compact (eNLC) goes live on January 19, 2018 nurses with a muli-state NLC license from those three states can only practice within themselves and will be excluded from practicing in the Enhanced Nurse Licensure Compact (eNLC) states.
+This means that when the Enhanced Nurse Licensure Compact (eNLC) goes live on January 19, 2018 nurses with a multi-state NLC license from those three states can only practice within themselves and will be excluded from practicing in the Enhanced Nurse Licensure Compact (eNLC) states.

 Do you see any other negatives with the enhanced nurse licensure compact?